 Alongside our decision to emigrate to New Zealand almost ten years ago, backpacking the world for a year has been the best thing we have ever done in our lives.
-It hasn’t always been easy, but we have loved working things through as a family, realising that you don’t have to spend a fortune to be happy and putting lots of things into perspective.
+It hasn’t always been easy, but we have loved working things through as a family, realising that you don’t have to spend a fortune to be happy and this trip has put lots of things into perspective.

 Everyone is different and of course, my reason for travelling won’t necessarily be the same as yours, you may be twenty years younger than me (please say you aren’t) but there seems to be a common link that connects people who travel.
 Qualities that you acquire through travel.

 I didn’t know what travelling with my kids would bring to the table, and to be honest there were lots of what-ifs that sometimes threatened this trip happening at all.
 In the end, though, we all agreed that backpacking the world as a family would be an adventure.
 Something to talk about when we were in our nursing homes, (us, not the kids) but other than that we just jumped in and hoped for the best.

 And we got it.
 The best I mean.